mikosik/smooth-build/doc/tutorial.md

 #### Array types
 Array is an ordered sequence of elements.
 Each element has the same type.
-Array value can be defined using array literal, which is a comma separated sequence of values enclosed in square brackets.
+Array value can be defined using array literal, which is a comma separated sequence of values enclosed in square brackets `[]`.
 Name of array type is name of its element type enclosed in square brackets.
 Let's create array of `String`s: